 Given a \emph{nominal distribution} $\PNom \in \borel( \Rset^d)$, we define the ambiguity set $\Pcal$ as the set of all distributions whose type-2 Wasserstein distance to $\PNom$ is at most $r \geq 0$, i.e.,

-The \emph{radius of the ambiguity set} $r$ represents the decision maker’s confidence in the accuracy of the nominal distribution.
-In particular, the ambiguity set becomes a singleton containing only the nominal distribution if the ambiguity set radius is decreased to zero.
+The \emph{radius of the ambiguity set} $r$ represents the confidence one has in the accuracy of the nominal distribution.
+In particular, the ambiguity set becomes a singleton containing only the nominal distribution when the radius is set to zero.

 Having specified the distributional ambiguity model, we now introduce the class of estimators under consideration.
 We restrict our attention to \emph{affine estimators} of the form